pedrosalgado22/Fantasy2026/README.md

 ## Impossibility to deploy a fully automated system

 Deploying a fully automated model would have taken more time, which was a constraint during the development of this algorithm (during Round of 32 for Round of 16).
-Not only that, but the needed database for such a project would need to very specific and treated carefully due to the "bubble" the World Cup represents in the context of competitive football.
+Not only that, but the needed database for such a project would need to very specific and treated carefully due to the "bubble" the World Cup represents in the context of competitive football:

-1. International friendlies and qualfiers might not reflect competitive tactics or full strength lineups.
+1. Previous international friendlies and qualfiers might not reflect competitive tactics or full strength lineups.
 2. Club level statistics reflect a different context of teammates, tactical systems, and opposition quality, and might not transfer reliably to international competition.
 3. The only prior World Cup dataset is four years old and reflects a substantially different player pool in different form.